docker/cli/docs/reference/commandline/network_create.md

 | `com.docker.network.container_iface_prefix`      | -           | Set a custom prefix for container interfaces          |

-The following arguments can be passed to `docker network create` for any network driver, again with their approximate equivalents to `docker daemon`.
+The following arguments can be passed to `docker network create` for any network driver, again with their approximate equivalents to Docker daemon flags used for the docker0 bridge:

 | Argument     | Equivalent     | Description                                |
 |--------------|----------------|--------------------------------------------|